Tips for Choosing fine art photography that is right for your room

-“What size should I get?” is one of the more frequent questions I receive.
-Generally, bigger is almost always better, but of course you don’t want to go too big either.
-So first, you’ll want to determine your available wall space.
+“What size do you recommend?” is one of the more frequent questions I receive.
+Generally, bigger is almost always better, but you don’t want to go too big either or it may be too prevalent.
+So the first step you’ll want to take to figure out what size print to purchase is to acually determine your available wall space.

-Typically you want to cover two-thirds to three-quarters of you wall with the art so make sure to break out your measuring tape and do a little math on this one.
-You don’t want to buy an expensive piece only to find the wall still feels barren when it’s hung.
+Typically, you want to cover two-thirds to three-quarters of the wall with the art so make sure to break out your measuring tape and do a little math on this one.
+You don’t want to buy an expensive piece only to find the wall still feels barren after your new print has been hung.

 - Measure the length and width of your wall space.

 - Multiply the width by .57 (4/7) and .75 (3/4).

 - Multiply the length by .57 and .75.

 - The piece you should buy should measure somewhere within that range of both the width and length you just calculated.
 Personally, I would err on the side of being closer to the .75 dimensions.

 - (Optional Bonus Step) Hang some painters tape right on the wall in the size and place of the print so you can more easily visualize how it will fit the space.